Supermassive black holes in merger-free galaxies have higher spins which are preferentially aligned with their host galaxy: Results

-However, the distributions of alignment between the SMBH spin and galaxy spin, $\phi_{\rm{gal,BH}}$ are not statistically significantly different between the non-merger selected galaxies and rest of the population in either of Figs.~\ref{fig:BTsplit},~\ref{fig:Nmergesplit}~\&~\ref{fig:fmergesplit}.
+However, the distributions of alignment between the SMBH spin and galaxy spin, $\phi_{\rm{gal,BH}}$ are not statistically significantly different between the non-merger selected galaxies and the rest of the population in either of Figs.~\ref{fig:BTsplit},~\ref{fig:Nmergesplit}~\&~\ref{fig:fmergesplit}.
 This appears to contradict the secular feeding hypothesis of \citet[][]{smethurst19} and the results from \cite{bustamante19}.
 We investigated this further in Fig.~\ref{fig:spinalign}.
 Under the secular feeding hypothesis, SMBHs grown by non-merger processes should be spun up due to alignment between galaxy and SMBH spin, so should have maximal spin ($1-|a|\sim0$) and be aligned ($\cos\phi_{\rm{gal,BH}}=1$).
-While the majority of such systems display this behaviour there is still a large tail to mis-aligned and anti-aligned systems (bottom left corner of Fig.~\ref{fig:spinalign}) due to the fact that individual accretion episodes can realign BH spin when alignment timescales are short, which increases the scatter in $\phi_{\rm{gal,BH}}$ \citep[see Appendix C of][]{dubois14}.
-For longer accretion timescales, alignment would be expected to be more consistent for such non-merger systems.
-Merger grown systems would be expected to be spun down and mis-aligned with their galaxies due to the variation in angular momentum of accreted gas introduced by galaxy mergers.
-In our sample, merger dominated systems show a similar scatter in $\phi_{\rm{gal,BH}}$ values as non-merger grown systems, suggesting that secular processes dominate the evolution of SMBHs in the epochs between galaxy mergers.
-While it is evident that BH merger grown BHs are spun down by the mergers in Fig.~\ref{fig:spinalign}, there is no correlation between $\phi_{\rm{gal,BH}}$ and BH spin magnitude $|a|$ (solid line).
+While the majority of such systems display this behaviour there is still a large tail to misaligned and anti-aligned systems (bottom left corner of Fig.~\ref{fig:spinalign}) due to the fact that individual accretion episodes can realign BH spin when alignment timescales are short, which increases the scatter in $\phi_{\rm{gal,BH}}$ \citep[see Appendix C of][]{dubois14}.
+For a model with longer accretion timescales, we would expect a larger discrepancy between BHs in non-merger systems, who would have time to align with their host galaxy, and those in merger-dominated system, where BH spin alignment would lag after any changes in galactic spin due to galaxy merger.
+In such a scenario, merger-grown systems would be expected to be spun down and misaligned with their galaxies due to the variation in angular momentum of accreted gas introduced by galaxy mergers.
+In our sample, merger-dominated systems show a similar scatter in $\phi_{\rm{gal,BH}}$ values as non-merger grown systems, suggesting that secular processes dominate the evolution of SMBHs in the epochs between galaxy mergers.
+While it is evident that BH merger-grown BHs are spun down by the mergers in Fig.~\ref{fig:spinalign}, there is no correlation between $\phi_{\rm{gal,BH}}$ and BH spin magnitude $|a|$ (solid line).
+The caveat is that the spatial resolution of $\Delta x = 1 \rm \ kpc$ under-resolves the angular momentum structure in the centre of the galaxy, let alone on scales closer to the event horizon of the BH.
+While \citep{Dubois14HAGN} have shown that the spin evolution of a BH is reasonably well converged on resolutions of $10 - 80 \rm \ pc$, the significantly lower resolution of Horizon-AGN means that we probably over-predict the alignment between galactic and BH spin.
+We also note that the BH spin evolution model used here treats each accretion event as independent.
+If the timescales for a newly formed accretion disc to be consumed are significantly longer than the timestep of the simulation this would artificially increase the scatter in Fig.~\ref{fig:spinalign}.